smdaa/smdaa.github.io/src/cinder-experiments/simulating_fluid/main.md

 ```

 ### Getting user input
-In order to make our application interactive, we’ll utilize the user’s mouse movements as a means to determine density and velocity.
+In order to make our application interactive, we will utilize the user’s mouse movements as a means to determine density and velocity.
 The concept is to initiate a click and perform a dragging motion to introduce fluid, with the velocity corresponding to the direction of the drag.

-To do so we will use the **cinder::app::MouseEvent**
+To do so we will use the **cinder::app::MouseEvent**:

 ```C
 void FluidApp::setup() {